 At King’s Court, class teachers and specialist music teachers encourage pupils to be creative, imaginative and responsive to it.
 Music provides opportunity for personal expression and it plays an important role in the personal development of an individual.
 As music reflects our culture and society, the teaching and learning of it enables pupils to better understand the world in which they live.
 It is also important in helping them to feel that they are part of a community.

 In addition to being a creative and enjoyable activity, music is an academic and demanding subject which requires pupils to engage in regular practice and revision in order to improve and progress.
 Music complements and supports other areas of the curriculum and is known to improve pupils’ memory, concentration, co-ordination and confidence.

-At King's Court we deliver weekly music sessions inspired by 'Music Express'.
+At King's Court we deliver weekly music sessions inspired by PPA Cover Ltd, by a specialist music teacher.
 We have a wide range of musical opportunities across the curriculum such through the humanities, science and our singing assemblies which celebrate seasons, festivals and many famous event or people.

 At King’s court, we provide opportunities for every child to:

 perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians

 learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence

 understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.